 Short-term cashflow management is needed when you are considering ‘who is going to pay me before Friday?’, or ‘which suppliers can I pay this week?’.

-To answer these questions you need a short-term cashflow prediction of how the bank account balance is going to look next Friday.
+To answer these questions you need a short-term cashflow prediction.
+It will help to show how the bank account balance is going to look next Friday.
 But, as soon as you have that prediction, you’ll make decisions that will make this prediction void.
-For example, based on this initial cashflow prediction you’ll make assumptions that a particular client will pay you next week and you’ll decide to pay (or not pay) some suppliers this week rather than next.
+For example, based on this initial cashflow prediction you’ll make assumptions that a particular client will pay you next week.
+And, in turn, you’ll decide to pay (or not pay) some suppliers this week rather than next.
 Any of these decisions will render this short-term ‘forecast’ wrong, as your actions in response to this forecast will change what actually happens..

 Does that make it a useless forecast?